 - Updating Your Privacy Statement: Recheck your privacy statement to comply with the GDPR requirements.
 Customize it if it’s needed according to the GDPR policy.

 - Limitation in Purpose: The data processing must be for a defined purpose.
 There should be an exact reason behind the data requirement.
 Most importantly, data processing must be restricted from further processing without consent thereafter.

-- Building Followers: It’s a smart thinking that affects your business much.
+- Building Followers: It’s smart thinking that affects your business much.
 For introducing the GDPR, the business policy has been changed radically.
 As marketers can’t spread unsolicited emails to the targeted mailing lists, companies/brands will rely more on their own networks to spread the words.
 So, building personal, professional and brand in different social, business media platforms.

-- Write Creative Post: In content marketing, there will be a massive change in terms of the performance.
+- Write Creative Post: In content marketing, there will be a massive change in terms of performance.
 Always try to create something different when writing a content which will grab the attention of your readers.
-Try to make the things viral as soon as possible.
+Try to make things viral as soon as possible.

 - Assigning Data Protection Officer: It’s somewhat impossible for the larger companies to maintain a huge number of data so that those companies can assign a DPO(Data Protection Officer) who will take the responsibilities for the entire data protection.